anushikhov/cpp/learncpp_com/11_Arrays_Strings_Pointers_References/09_pointers_and_arrays.md

 When `changeArray()` is called, array decays into a pointer, and the value of that pointer (the memory address of the first element of the array) is copied into the `ptr` parameter of function `changeArray()`.
 Although the value in `ptr` is a copy of the address of the array, `ptr` still points at the actual array (not a copy).
 Consequently, when indirection through `ptr` is performed, the element accessed is the actual first element of the array.

-## Arrays in structs and classes don'e decay
+## Arrays in structs and classes don't decay

 Arrays that are part of structs or classes do not decay when the whole struct or class is passed to a function.
 This yields a useful way to prevent decay if desired.